nadrane/build-your-own-regex/README.md

 | ^ | Matches the start of a string | ^c | c, ca, caa, cbb ... |
 | $ | Matches the end of a string | a$ | ba, baaa, qwerta ... |

 The goal is to provide a syntax robust enough to match a large portion of regex use cases with minimal code.
-The included solution is under 40 LOC including whitespace and comments.
+The included solution is under 40 LOC.

 This repo has an accompanying blog post that explains the solution [here](http://nickdrane.com/build-your-own-regex/)